 Skip to Content

 The Massey University School of Aviation is a CAA Rule Part 141 Certified provider for both piloted and non-piloted training.
 This course has been developed by Flight Instructors who are experienced at introducing students to aviation.
-It is incorporated within the School’s Safety Management System (SMS) and the courseware complies with our ISO 9001:2008 Certification.
+It is incorporated within the School’s Safety Management System (SMS).

 The Massey Remote Piloted Aircraft Systems (RPAS) course is designed to bridge the gap between RPAS operators and aviators.
 It delivers a syllabus centred around safe operating practices featuring hands-on scenarios and practical demonstrations by industry experts.
 Course participants will be challenged to resolve a number of scenarios directly pertinent to safe operation of RPAS.